 Business: Part A, Part B

-The Centers for Medicare & Medicaid Services (CMS) instructions regarding development of local coverage determinations (LCDs) are outlined in the CMS internet-only manual (IOM) publication 100-08, Medicare program integrity manual (PIM), chapter 13, section 13.2.
+The CMS instructions regarding development of local coverage determinations (LCDs) are outlined in the CMS internet-only manual (IOM) publication 100-08, Medicare program integrity manual (PIM), chapter 13, section 13.2.
 Local coverage determinations (LCDs) are a determination of whether or not a service or item is considered to be eligible for coverage on a contractor wide basis in accordance with section 1862(a)(1)(A) of the Social Security Act (SSA); that is, the service is considered to be “reasonable and necessary”.
 LCDs must be consistent with all statutes, rulings, regulations, national coverage, payment and coding policies.

 Detailed instructions regarding the LCD development process are found in the CMS IOM, publication 100-08, PIM, chapter 13.
 The process includes consultations with experts, publication of the proposed policy, opportunity for public comments in writing, publication of a final LCD, response to public comments and notice of the new policy.